CLAUDIA RIVERO

 "I'm quite sure this guy knows where she's [Janteyl] at," said Prennis.
 "But the police, they won't help us, and they won't talk to him.
 They won't do anything!"

 I have contacted the individual multiple times over the years and tried to reach him in Houston in 2018.
-He was not home but did respond the following day, stating he was not interested in discussing talking to me about anything.
+He was not home but did respond the following day, stating he was not interested in talking to me or anyone about anything.

 The Johnsons want the detectives to do more.